shigekun/kiban2pgsql/README.md

     php kiban2pgsql.php [<options>] <xmlfile> [<schema>.]<table>

 # Options
-未対応

     (-d|a|c|p) These are mutually exclusive options:
-     -d  Drops the table, then recreates it and populates it with current shape file data.
+     -d  Drops the table, then recreates it.
-     -a  Appends shape file into current table, must be exactly the same table schema.
+     -a  Appends into current table, must be exactly the same table schema.
      -c  Creates a new table and populates it, this is the default if you do not specify any options.
      -p  Prepare mode, only creates the table.

+     -f  Force Drop the table.